tstirrat15/graphql-exploration/QUERIES.md

+# Some toy queries
+Note: the IDs here likely won't work on your local - you'll have to get your own ID and substitute it in.
-# Get a single client
+## Get a single client
 ```graphql
 {
   client(id:"Q2xpZW50Tm9kZTox") {